 We have now reworked this section to explicitly mention the kinds of injuries which are likely during the immediate period after a tropical cyclone (P. 10, Lines 223-230):

-Injury hospitalizations may be impacted by tropical cyclone exposure both directly and indirectly.
-Direct causes of injury during tropical cyclone exposure include blunt trauma, puncture wounds, lacerations, and others.6
+Injury hospitalizations are impacted by tropical cyclone exposure both directly and indirectly.
+During and immediately after tropical cyclones exposure, common injuries originate from transport accidents, structural collapse of buildings, wind-borne debris, falling trees, and downed power lines.32 Days after exposure, other injuries such as puncture wounds, lacerations, falls from roof structures, chainsaw mishaps, and burns take more prominence in hospitalizations.32

 Page 9: The multiple mentions of supply lines for essential medications seems a stretch.
 In 1 or 2 days?
 Tropical storms have highly improved forecasting and warning time in days, not hours or minutes.
 Supplies can be stockpiled and supply lines and logistics systems fortified in advance.